I have been a professional speaker for 12 years and have spoken to audiences in countries that do not speak English as their first language.

 In almost every conference that I speak, I notice that there will be other speakers who use words/phrases that their culture understands.
 Avoid it totally because you have an uphill task of trying to teach them what it means.
 Be audience-centric and ask for local examples and what would be easily understood in their culture.

-I recall once in Myanmar, I was trying to share the idea of a continuum (a scale of 1 to 10) to a group of leaders who had farming experience.
+I recall once in Myanmar, I was trying to share the idea of a continuum (a scale of 1 to 10) with a group of leaders who had farming experience.
 To help them understand easily, I shared an example of swimming and asked them to rate themselves where they were on a scale of 1 to 10.

 I explained to them the different points of a scale and allowed them to choose where they stood.
 I wasn’t teaching about swimming but it was really easy for them to understand and that example helped me explain the concept of a continuum.